mattsoen/cyber_sec/KQL/failed_logins.md

 - **Result Filtering**: Adjust the filtering criteria (e.g., different `ResultType` values) to explore other types of login results.

 ## Notes
-- Ensure that you have the necessary permissions to access SigninLogs and run queries in Azure Monitor.
+- Ensure that you have the necessary permissions to access SigninLogs and run queries.
 - The `ResultType` for failed login attempts may vary; ensure to verify against current documentation for Azure AD logs.

 ## License